CivicActions/guidebook/docs/04-how-we-work/tools/basic-communication-tools.md

 #### Overview

-**CivicActions uses shared calendars** in [Google Calendar](../../04-how-we-work/tools/basic-communication-tools.md#google-calendar) for CivicActions standing meetings, birthdays, and "out of office" time.
+**Civic Actions uses shared calendars** in [Google Calendar](../../04-how-we-work/tools/basic-communication-tools.md#google-calendar) for Civic Actions standing meetings, birthdays, and "out of office" time.

 **You can specify which hours you work.** From the guide: "About a third of the way down the 'General' settings' page there's a section called 'Working hours' and a checkbox that's unchecked by default.
 If you check it, you can specify your preferred working hours.
 Once you save your changes, other people will get a warning if they try to schedule you outside those times."